Fence Revival: A Guide to Painting and Staining

 - Painting a fence can be less expensive, but may require more frequent maintenance depending on your region and the quality of paint used.
 Painting will also require some additional preparation before re-painting.

 - Staining can be more expensive initially.
 The stain may cost less per gallon than paint, but you may need more of it to complete the job.
-On the other hand, stain absorbs into the wood better than paint.
+On the other hand, a stain like Thompson's WaterSeal absorbs into the wood better than paint.
 Instead of chipping and peeling like paint, the color will just fade away over time.

 If you are concerned about color, stain now comes in a variety of color and opacity options.